DataOceanNemo/vscode-extension-codemodGPT/README.md

 ## How to Use

 1. **Open the Webview Panel**: Use the command `codemodGPT: Open` to open the webview panel.
-2. **Find Components Without Stories**: The webview will automatically find React components that do not have corresponding Storybook stories.
+2. **Learn from git diff**: Click `Learn` button to ask chatGPT to automatically learn codemod pattern from `git diff`.
-3. **Generate Stories**: Use the webview interface to generate stories for your components.
-If the OpenAI API key is not set, you will be prompted to enter it.
+3. **Apply codemod**: Use the webview interface to select files and apply codemod.
 4. **Manage API Key**: Use `codemodGPT: Delete OpenAI API Key` to delete the stored API key or `codemodGPT: Reset OpenAI API Key` to update it.

 ## Release Notes